IRBC Agreements and the role of the NCP

 - The second is to offer a collective solution to problems that businesses are unable to solve, or solve entirely, on their own.

 Support for these voluntary agreements is broad.
-Sectors are themselves initiating negotiations with NGOs, trade unions and government.
+Sectors themselves are initiating negotiations with NGOs, trade unions and government.
 Agreements have already been concluded in various sectors, and more are currently being negotiated.

 Please see the overview of Agreements that have already been concluded or are being negotiated at the SER website.
+This website also elaborates on why IBRC agreements have been concluded and the stakeholders involved.